AstraZeneca/KAZU/docs/ontology_parser.rst

         return df

-secondly, we need to write the :meth:`kazu.modelling.ontology_preprocessing.base.OntologyParser.find_kb` method
+Secondly, we need to write the :meth:`.find_kb` method:

 .. code-block:: python